-The National Association of Credit Management will hold it’s 118th Credit Congress & Exposition in Orlando, Florida from June 8-11, 2014.
+The National Association of Credit Management will hold its 119th Credit Congress & Exposition in St. Louis, Missouri from May 17-20, 2015.

 Though we greatly appreciate each contribution, we unfortunately cannot reply to each one due to the high volume of proposals received.
 Only if we wish to discuss a speaking opportunity will we contact you.